We might receive compensation from certain providers listed below. Find Out More

 IMOU RANGER 2 360 Pan Tilt 1080p Home Wifi Camera Review & Video Test + IMOU Setup

-Egg-form Pan Tilt IMOU Ranger 2camera is what we have today for a review.
-And our mission is to unbox it, unveil its specifications, evaluate an image quality and compare to its direct competitor, represented by the Ezviz C6CN, cause you know this is HIkvision’s consumer brand and IMOU is Dahua’s.
-I’ll tell about a features it has, then activate it and show you how does it operates real-time.
-You can get either an IMOU Ranger 2, or an Ezviz C6CN on a Pipl Systems Store along with a worldwide delivery.
+Egg-form Pan Tilt IMOU Ranger 2 camera is what we have today for a review.
+And our mission is to unbox it, unveil its specifications, evaluate the image quality, and compare it to its direct competitor, represented by the Ezviz C6CN, cause you know this is Hikvision’s consumer brand and IMOU is Dahua’s.
+I’ll tell you about a feature it has, then activate it and show you how it operates in real-time.

 The Appearance / The Box Contents